mlembke1/remix-trivia/README.md

 ## Testing

 - To run this locally, you should have node installed.
-It is also running SQL with Prisma.
+It is also running SQLlite with Prisma.

 From your terminal: